How to Choose the Right Carbon Accounting Software in 2026

 - Intuitive interface for non-technical users

-- Role-based access controls
+- Role-based access controls for security

 - Scalability to accommodate organizational growth

-- Training and support resources
+- Comprehensive training and support resources

 Types of Carbon Accounting Software